LBHackney-IT/API-Playbook/docs/api_standards.md

 title: API Standards
 ---

- API Standards

-Your API will need to meet the following standards for it to be accepted into service:
+** Your API will need to meet the following standards for it to be accepted into service: **

 1.There is clear evidence of user need - the API provides the data needed to power one or more digital services.